sonkd/myblog/_pages/now.md

 isMainPage: true
 ---

 This is a <a href="https://nownownow.com/about" class="evidence">now page</a>.
-Updated on March 20, 2024, from Hanoi, Vietnam.
+Updated on Nov 01, 2024, from Hanoi, Vietnam.

 ### Reading

-Start read ["The making of a Manager"](https://www.juliezhuo.com/book/manager.html)--Julie Zhuo.
+- ["The making of a Manager"](https://www.juliezhuo.com/book/manager.html){:target="_blank"}--Julie Zhuo.
 I will write summary about this book when finish.
+- [Nexus: A Brief History of Information Networks from the Stone Age to AI](https://www.amazon.com/Nexus-Brief-History-Information-Networks/dp/059373422X){:target="_blank"}--Yuval Noah HarariY.
+- [Nudge: The Final Edition: Improving Decisions About Money, Health, and the Environment](https://www.amazon.com/Nudge-Final-Richard-H-Thaler/dp/014313700X/){:target="_blank"}--Richard H. Thaler and Cass R. Sunstein

 ### Traveling